rossetti/KSLBook/docs/02-Chapter2.md

 Thus, one can define new random variables simply as functions of other random variables.

-The interface `RVariableIfc` and base class `RVariable` provides the ability to construct new random variables that are functions of other random variables by overriding the $+, -, \times, \div $ operators and providing extension functions for various math functions.
+The interface `RVariableIfc` and base class `RVariable` provides the ability to construct new random variables that are functions of other random variables by overriding the $(+, -, \times, \div)$ operators and providing extension functions for various math functions.
 For example, we can defined two random variables and then a third that is the sum of the first two random variables.
 The random variable that is defined as the sum will generate random variates that represent the sum.
-Functions, such as `sin()`, `cos()` as well as many other standard math functions can be applied to random variables to create new random variables.
-That is, the KSL provides the ability to create arbitrarily complex random variables that are defined as functions of other random variables.
+Functions, such as `sin(),` `cos()` as well as many other standard math functions can be applied to random variables to create new random variables.
+That is, the KSL provides the ability to create arbitrarily complex random variables that are defined as *functions* of other random variables.
 This capability will be illustrated in this section with a couple of examples.

 ***
 ::: {.example #Erlang}